 As you can probably guess, the age of the children when their parents divorced also impacted their likelihood of continuing education.
 Children who were older than 18-years-old when the marriage ended were 35% more likely to get a college degree than those who were under 18 or still lived at home.

 Again, this makes a great deal of sense.
-18 is the age when most children move out, start college, and the rest.
+18 is the age when most children move out, start college and the rest.
 Once that process has begun, it’s probably easier to continue.
 Many are now responsible for supporting themselves financially.
-If they live elsewhere, they may not witness as much of the conflict that lead to divorce.
+If they live elsewhere, they may not witness as much of the conflict that leads to divorce.
 It’s likely much less traumatic and distracting if you don’t see it every moment you’re at home.
 Older kids are also more mature and better emotionally equipped to deal with divorce and the fallout.

 Related Reading: Special Needs, Divorce, and Child Custody

 What this means for children of divorce is that they may be at a disadvantage when it comes to finding jobs in the future.
 The study cites the Bureau of Labor Statics findings that indicate that jobs requiring a graduate or other professional degrees will rise as much as 17% from 2016 to 2026.

 Of course, it’s important to take numbers like this with a grain of salt.
 Just because a child’s parents divorce, that doesn’t automatically mean they won’t go to college or achieve high levels of education.
 Divorce is so common that many children who see their parents split up in college and grad school.
 In the study, one of the researches even mentioned how many of her fellow students were children of divorce.